bennet21/cacoca/doc/100_getting_started.md

 ## Windows: Fix Kaleido Bug

-I encountered a bug with the kaleido package needed for saving plotly figures as png under Windows (to reproduce the error, run the command gieven in the 'Test Run (Analysis/Plotting)' section): It complained that it couldn't find the kaleido executable.
+I encountered a bug with the kaleido package needed for saving plotly figures as png under Windows (to reproduce the error, run the command given in the 'Test Run (Analysis/Plotting)' section): It complained that it couldn't find the kaleido executable.
 I solved this by looking for the site packages directory by changing to the `cacoca` repo and from there running
 ```
 poetry run python -m site
 ```